 Is this post a hodgepodge of tidbits?
 Or might it have deeper unity and meaning?
-I write blog posts rather than books because important questions deserve discussion.
-For me, answers, if any, become clear only gradually.
+I write blog posts rather than books and chapters, in part, because so many key questions are unresolved.
+Judgements change.
+Answers, if any, become clear only gradually.
 In the globally important field of biodiversity conservation, we have both a science and a discipline in their early stages.
 We keep needing new ideas, flexibility, and change.

 This post will range from fen invaders and Thomas Jefferson's bur oak data - to how to burn oak woods and revolutionary class conflict in early Chicago.